 How To Like Instagram Stories

-Instagram Stories: How to Like
+Instagram Stories: I Don’t Like It

 Since you can’t just “like” a story, we’ll tell you how to message someone to show your appreciation instead.

 - Open a story from your Instagram feed by tapping on it.

 - Tap the “Send Message” text down at the bottom of the Story screen.